Anupama94/Cake-POS/apidoc.md

   GET 			http://localhost:3001/items

   A successful request returns the HTTP `200 OK` status code and a JSON response body that lists order details with the requested id.
+If there is no orders found in the databse, a HTTP `404 NOT FOUND` is returned.

 - **Example Response**